DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Andrea_Miconi_def/index.markdown

 Users, and Real Needs: A Study and Analysis of User Queries on the Web’, *Information Processing and Management* 36.3 (2000): 207-227.

-Keane, Mark, O’Brien, Maeve, and Smyth, Barry Smyth.
+Keane, Mark, Maeve O’Brien, Barry and Smyth.
 ‘Are People Biased in Their Use of Search Engines?’, *Communications of the ACM* 51.2 (2008): 49-52.